top of page

 Save for Retirement and other Financial Goals

-You do not want to live a debt ridden life because when it comes to paying emergency bills, you will be left vulnerable and helpless.
-Thus prioritizing your financial goals and updating them annually might help you remain invested in the right type of schemes.
-In case you have never set financial goals before, this is the opportunity to articulate them and establish your goals thoroughly.
+You do not want to live a debt-ridden life because, when it comes to paying emergency bills, you will be left vulnerable and helpless.
+Thus, prioritizing your financial goals and updating them annually might help you remain invested in the right types of schemes.
+If you have never set financial goals before, this is the opportunity to articulate them and establish them thoroughly.

 A lot of people fail to understand that Retirement Planning is a part of financial planning.
-While setting long term financial goals, it would be advisable if you add retirement planning and keep it on priority.
-If you are someone who wishes to give their investments a slightly aggressive approach, you may consider investing in solution oriented schemes like retirement funds.
+While setting long-term financial goals, it would be advisable if you added retirement planning and kept it a priority.
+If you are someone who wishes to give their investments a slightly aggressive approach, you may consider investing in solution-oriented schemes like retirement funds.

 Always have an investment budget

 If you want to create wealth in the long run, you will have to understand your current financial health.
-For this you may have to establish your personal financial budget.
-If you want to have a decent investment budget you may have to start keeping a tab on your expenses.
-The more you spend, the lesser your investment budget.
+For this, you may have to establish your personal financial budget.
+If you want to have a decent investment budget, you may have to start keeping a tab on your expenses.
+The more you spend, the smaller your investment budget.
 So apart from recurring expenses like house rent, utility bills, grocery shopping, etc. try to keep all the other unwanted expenses to a minimum.

-Find a way to keep a track on your spendings and make sure that you are saving a decent portion of your monthly income.
-For example if you are earning Rs.
-50,000 per month out of which Rs.
-20,000 goes in house rent, utility bills, groceries and daily commuting, make sure that the remaining Rs.30,000 is saved out of which you can invest Rs.
+Find a way to keep track on your spendings and make sure that you are saving a decent portion of your monthly income.
+For example, if you are earning Rs.
+50,000 per month, out of which Rs.
+20,000 goes towards house rent, utility bills, groceries, and daily commuting, make sure that the remaining Rs.
+30,000 is saved, out of which you can invest Rs.
 20,000 per month and keep Rs.
-10,000 for emergency.
+10,000 for emergencies.

-This is just an example and every individual’s expenses will be different and so will be their investment budget, but if you want to build a retirement corpus in the long run, you will have to start investing soon.
+This is just an example, and every individual’s expenses will be different, as will their investment budget, but if you want to build a retirement corpus in the long run, you will have to start investing soon.

 Get rid of all your debts

-When planning for retirement it is better if you do not have any unpaid dues.
-If you have multiple credit card bills then you can pay the minimum due so that it doesn’t affect your investment budget.
+When planning for retirement, it is better if you do not have any unpaid dues.
+If you have multiple credit card bills, you can pay the minimum due so that it doesn’t affect your investment budget.

 Make sure that you diversify your investment portfolio

-If you are investing in mutual funds for meeting your financial goals like retirement planning or any other short term or long term goals, make sure that you do not keep all your eggs in one basket.
+If you are investing in mutual funds to meet your financial goals, like retirement planning or any other short- or long-term goals, make sure that you do not keep all your eggs in one basket.
 Portfolio diversification is nothing but spreading your finances in different asset classes in order to minimize the overall risk of your investment portfolio.

-A simple example (and this should only be considered as an example) of portfolio diversification can be investing 80 percent in equity and 20 percent in debt funds.
-The equity part may help you with capital appreciations while debt balances the risk.
+A simple example (and this should only be considered as an example) of portfolio diversification is investing 80 percent in equity and 20 percent in debt funds.
+The equity part may help you with capital appreciation, while debt balances the risk.
 But like we said, these things are only hypothetical and you should consult a financial advisor if you are uncertain on how to diversify your investment portfolio.

 Start a mutual fund SIP

-SIPs are usually monthly, thus allowing investors an opportunity to buy units at different NAV price points every month.
+SIPs are usually monthly, thus giving investors the opportunity to buy units at different NAV price points every month.
 Not only does one benefit from rupee cost averaging, but if you remain invested for the long run, you may even benefit from compounding.

-So how are you going to save for meeting your financial goals like retirement planning?
+So how are you going to save to meet your financial goals, like retirement planning?

-Retirement Saving fund is an open-ended mutual fund that is specifically focused on investors who are looking to build a corpus for a financially stable and secured post-retirement life.
+A Saving fund is an open-ended mutual fund that is specifically focused on investors who are looking to build a corpus for a financially stable and secure post-retirement life.
 If you are someone who is completely new to mutual funds and investing in general, make sure that you seek some professional help.

 bottom of page